 Not all side effects for metoclopramide may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to metoclopramide: oral solution, oral syrup, oral tablet, oral tablet disintegrating

 Other dosage forms:

-Check with your doctor immediately if any of the following side effects occur while taking metoclopramide:Rare
+You should check with your doctor immediately if any of these side effects occur when taking metoclopramide:Rare

 - Abdominal or stomach pain or tenderness

 - dark urine

 - fast or irregular heartbeat